 "Except where reference is made in the text of the thesis, this thesis contains no material published elsewhere or extracted in whole or in part from a thesis accepted for the award of any other degree or diploma.
 No other person's work has been used without due acknowledgement in the main text of the thesis.
-This thesis has not been submitted for the award of any degree or diploma in any other tertiary institution."
+The thesis has not been submitted for the award of any other degree or diploma in any other tertiary institution."

-- If others have contributed to any of your chapters or published work, please provide detail relating to each person's contribution relating to each chapter or published work. - Beneath the statement, add your name and date.
-The date should be in the format: - Day, month, year (e.g., 31 August 2022). - For an example of a Statement of Authorship that includes co-authored work, please see Appendix 2.
+- If others have contributed to any of your chapters or published work, please provide detail relating to each person's contribution relating to each chapter or published work. - Beneath the statement, add your name (printed) and date.
+Do not include a signature.
+The date should be in the format: - o day, month, year (e.g., 31 August 2022).

+For an example of a Statement of Authorship that includes co-authored work, please see Appendix 2.

-5.5 Acknowledgement of Financial Support (where applicable)
+5.5: Acknowledgement of Financial Support (where applicable)